Dental Crowns Plano, TX

 How long will my tooth crown last?

-Tooth crowns usually last ten to fifteen years.
-With proper dental care and a great oral hygiene routine, they can last longer.
-If your crown is causing you pain or discomfort, it means that it’s time to get a new one.
+Crowns usually last between 10 to 15 years.
+With good care and regular dental visits, they can last even longer.
+If your crown causes pain or discomfort, it may be time for a new one.

 Can a dentist whiten a dental crown?